HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/RunstatsandReorg.md

 ### DB2 RUNSTATS commands from the tuning guide

+There are two RUNSTATS commands that can be used.
+The first command is used to create the runstats.db2 file which contains all DB2 RUNSTATS commands for all tables.
+The second command uses the DB2 command processor to run these commands.
+You can run these commands on each DX database.
+It is recommended to run these commands on the JCR and release database data population after significant content population or changes.

 ```text
  db2 -x -r "runstats.db2" "select rtrim(concat('runstats on table',concat(rtrim(tabSchema),concat('.',concat(rtrim(tabname),' on all columns with distribution on all columns and sampled detailed indexes all allow write access'))))) from syscat.tables where type='T'"
 ```